How long does counseling last? How often do we meet?

 What are your fees?

-My counseling fees are $140 for an assessment session, $130 for a hour session and $75 for a half hour session.
+My counseling fees are $150 for an assessment session and $140 for a hour session.

 Do you have evening and weekend appointments available?

-Yes, although they tend to be popular and fill up fast!
+Yes, although they are limited and fill up fast!

 Are your services confidential?